jschaf/pggen/README.md

 - [./example/acceptance_test.go] - End-to-end examples of how to call pggen.
 - [./example/author] - A single table schema with simple queries.
+- [./example/composite] - Arrays of composite (aka row or table) types.
 - [./example/custom_types] - Mapping new Postgres types to Go types.
 - [./example/device] - Complex queries with a 1:many relationship between a
   `user` table and `device` table.